b-davies/zebraTeeth/README.md

-# Modeling equid tooth growth and the accumulation of dental enamel stable isotopes
+# Modeling equid tooth growth, the accumulation of stable isotopes in dental enamel, and subsequent sampling for reconstructing paleoenvironments

 Here's where we will store the code, etc.